ColinMaudry/sparql-router/README.md

 #### 0.2.0

 - Support for SPARQL Update queries (requires authentication)
-- Possibility to populate query variable values via URL parameters!
+- Possibility to populate query variable values via URL parameters! ([#10](https://github.com/ColinMaudry/sparql-router/issues/10))
 - Queries created and updated via HTTP POST are tested before creation/update
 - The URL of the query is returned when creating or updating a query
+- More useful error messages
 - Applied NodeJS security best practices (with [helmet](https://www.npmjs.com/package/helmet))

 #### 0.1.0